friedgreenrepos/python-geo-utils/README.md

 # Geo utils
 A collection of python command-line scripts for operations on 2D coordinates, specifically using CAD-related files.
+Alternatively you can decide to use the GUI, which offers the same funcionality of the scripts.

 ## Getting Started
 Simply clone this repo in your system, then create and activate a python virtual environment for it.